SHAYS REBELLION

 (punk), 1997

-I worked with this band in Massachusetts in a producer role.
-They had a good regional following.
-I've been told The Misfits also liked them and wrote them a letter back after hearing this.
-They rehearsed in front of a live audience all the time, mostly high school kids who hung out at their place, which made them develop quickly.
+I worked with this band from Provincetown, Massachusetts in a producer role.
+They rehearsed in front of a live audience most of the time because all the high school kids would hang out at their place, which made them develop quickly.
+The Misfits also liked them and wrote them a letter back after hearing this six-song EP.
 In Ask Not..., the line "presidential fixed elections" was written two years before the 2000 election.
-Even at age 16, Carmen knew what the fuck was going on more than most people still do.
+Even at age 16, Carmen knew what the fuck was going on more than most people do.
 On this six-song EP, there was also a tune she wrote called Broken Home, not to be confused with the Papa Roach song released about a year and a half later (or is it?).
-I nearly drove off Route 17 in the Santa Cruz mountains when I first heard the latter version on the radio and Carmen says she had a similar experience.
-Both songwriters refer to a father never being there so perhaps they just had it common.
-Either way, we all agreed the Papa Roach version sucked and was hardly worth losing sleep over.
+I nearly drove off Route 17 in the Santa Cruz mountains when I first heard it on the radio and Carmen says she had a similar experience.
+We kind of suspect the Misfits played it for them.
+Either way, we all agreed their version sucked and was hardly worth losing sleep over.

 GARY ARNOLD, SOUL HOUSE

-We recorded this on 8-track 1/2-inch analog in Gary's art studio next to his house over parts of 10 days and then I mixed it at Shays Rebellion East, which was basically the house I was living in.
+We recorded this on 8-track 1/2-inch analog at Gary's art studio next to his house.
+It was done over 10 very hot summer days in August and you can feel that in the music.
+I mixed it at Shays Rebellion East, which was basically the house I was living in.
 We did six songs.
-It was in the middle of August and you can hear the summer heat in the music.
-Later, when I got set up out west, I heard some heavy hitters were looking to form a local supergroup but didn't have a singer or songwriter and I was going to trade them studio time at the Hyde Street room in exchange for backing up Gary and see what happened but then Gary had disappeared.
-No one knew where he was for a while, not even his wife.
+Then when I got set up out west, I heard some heavy hitters were looking to form a local supergroup but didn't have a singer or songwriter.
+I was going to trade them studio time at the Hyde Street room in exchange for backing up Gary and see what happened but then Gary had disappeared.
+No one, not even his wife, knew where he was for a while.
 He has a lot of good songs but Child is my favorite.
-He harmonized three vocal takes which I moved around in the mix.
-When I first heard Michael Franti, his voice reminded my of Gary but Gary's got better range.
-He also had a solid drummer who was actually into Black Sabbath which gave a heavy attitude to the music.
+He did two backup harmonies alone with main vocal. which I moved around in the mix -- we only had 8 tracks -- I did the drums on five and bounced them down to stereo, keeping a reference track, and then recorded over the initial drum tracks for everything else.
+When I first heard Michael Franti, his voice reminded my of Gary, although Gary's got better range.
+He also had a solid drummer who was actually into Black Sabbath which gave a heavy attitude to the r&b.

 OTIS CREEP, OTIS CREEP